780 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 Recent examples of how Ann has helped clients include:

-Natalie is an Associate in the Landed Estates team.
+Natalie is an Associate in the Agriculture and Landed Estates team.

 She advises on agricultural, residential and commercial property law and the implications for the management, finance, disposal or acquisition of land and property.
 This covers landlord and tenant matters, farm business tenancies, grazing licences, rights of access, agricultural tenancies, easements, property development, overage agreements, finance, sale or purchase of woodland, conditional contracts or option agreements, bespoke residential tenancies of listed and historic property, adverse possession and first registrations.